amazon-braket/amazon-braket-algorithm-library/README.md

 ### Issues and Bug Reports

-If you encounter bugs or face issues while using the algorithm library, please let us know by posting the issue on our [Github issue tracker](https://github.com/amazon-braket/amazon-braket-algorithm-library/issues).
+If you encounter bugs or face issues while using the algorithm library, please let us know by posting the issue on our [GitHub issue tracker](https://github.com/amazon-braket/amazon-braket-algorithm-library/issues).
 For other issues or general questions, please ask on the [Quantum Computing Stack Exchange](https://quantumcomputing.stackexchange.com/questions/ask) and add the tag amazon-braket.

 ### Feedback and Feature Requests

 If you have feedback or features that you would like to see on Amazon Braket, we would love to hear from you!
-[Github issues](https://github.com/amazon-braket/amazon-braket-algorithm-library/issues) is our preferred mechanism for collecting feedback and feature requests, allowing other users to engage in the conversation, and +1 issues to help drive priority.
+[GitHub issues](https://github.com/amazon-braket/amazon-braket-algorithm-library/issues) is our preferred mechanism for collecting feedback and feature requests, allowing other users to engage in the conversation, and +1 issues to help drive priority.